Providing a Voice

-We bring small business values into the public dialogue to advance policies that are good for small businesses, our employees and the communities that sustain us.
+for small business owners, the self-employed, farmers and entrepreneurs to speak for themselves to advance policies that are good for them and the communities they serve.

-Iowa Main Street Alliance is a project of Iowa Citizen Action Network.
+Who we are: Iowa Main Street Alliance is part of a coalition including Iowa Citizen Action Network.
 Our members are small business owners/ entrepreneurs/ farmers from across the state who are dedicated to giving a voice to small business.

 Paycheck Fairness on Agenda for Women’s Economic Press Conference